-The Crime Awareness and Campus Security Act [later renamed the "Jeanne Clery Disclosure of Campus Security Policy and Crime Statistics Act" (Clery Act)] was enacted in 1990 to assist students in making decisions which may affect their personal safety and to ensure that institutions of higher education provide students, prospective students, employees, and prospective employees information they may need to avoid becoming victims of campus crime.
+The Crime Awareness and Campus Security Act [later renamed the "Jeanne Clery Disclosure of Campus Security Policy and Crime Statistics Act" (Clery Act)] was enacted in 1990 to assist students in making decisions about their personal safety, and to ensure that institutions of higher education provide students, prospective students, employees, and prospective employees with information to avoid becoming victims of crimes on campus.
 This Act amended the Higher Education Act of 1965, and was subsequently amended in 1992, 1998, 2000, and 2008.
 The Higher Education Act of 1998 and the subsequent amendments of the implementing regulations (34 CFR §668.46), including the Violence Against Women Reauthorization Act of 2013 (VAWA), significantly expanded institutional obligations under the Clery Act.

 The Clery Act is a consumer protection law.
 The law requires all colleges and universities which receive federal funding to share information about certain crimes which occur on and around campus, as well as institutional efforts to improve campus safety.
 This information is made publicly accessible through the TTUHSC Annual Security Report (ASR).
+Texas Tech University Health Sciences Center (TTUHSC) is required to distribute the information contained in this Annual Security Report (ASR) to all current and prospective students and all current and prospective employees.
+In addition, this report contains numerous links to websites containing supplemental information.